Szeming Sze: Reputation

 Sze as “one of the initiators of the WHO”.
 Mr Høybråten quoted Dr Sze as saying “Of course we can learn from history.
 We learn from the mistakes made if not from the successes.
 Learning the reasons why certain things happened often saves us from making the same mistakes again”.

 Personal life and posterity

-Dr. Sze married to Bessie Li (李月卿), a pianist in 1934 and he is survived by a daughter, Diane Wei (施家莲); a son, architect Chia-ming Sze (施家铭); two sisters, Julia Sze-Bailey, and Alice Wang; five grandchildren, and fourteen great-grandchildren.
+Sze married to Bessie Li (李月卿), a pianist in 1934 and he is survived by a daughter, Diane Wei (施家莲); a son, architect Chia-ming Sze (施家铭); two sisters, Julia Sze-Bailey, and Alice Wang; five grandchildren, and fourteen great-grandchildren.
 Sze's granddaughter, Sarah Sze (born 1969) won a MacArthur "genius grant" in 2003 for her work as an installation artist.
 His grandson, David Sze, is a managing partner at the venture capital firm Greylock Partners.

 Death

-Dr. Sze died on October 27, 1998 at Presbyterian Senior Care, at Presbyterian Medical Center in suburban Pittsburgh at the age of 90.
+Sze died on October 27, 1998, at Presbyterian Senior Care, at Presbyterian Medical Center in suburban Pittsburgh at the age of 90.